 Heavy law enforcement presence in Tigerland Thursday night

-BATON ROUGE - A number of law enforcement personnel were seen on a street in Tigerland Thursday night, sources say.
+BATON ROUGE - A number of law enforcement personnel were seen in Baton Rouge's Tigerland area Thursday night, sources say.

 Eyewitnesses tell WBRZ a heavy police presence was spotted on Jim Taylor Avenue from about 7 p.m. until 9 p.m. that evening.